hombit/freddi/Readme.md

 Copyright (c) 2016, Konstantin L. Malanchev & Galina V. Lipunova.

-`Freddi` is distributed under the terms of the GPLv2 and GPLv3.
+`Freddi` is distributed under the terms of the GPLv3.

 Please, accompany any results obtained using this code with reference to Lipunova & Malanchev (2016) (in prep.)